play-co/gcif/README.md

 Road Map
 ========

-For version 1.1 tagged release:
+For version 1.2 tagged release:

++ Fix bodies13, 14 and 26

++ Fix compression levels

++ Verify nostrip works

 + Optimization

 + Generate Static Library for Distribution

++ Compare to libpng decoding performance on iPad

 + Integrate with DevKit

-After 1.1 release:
+After 1.2 release:

-+ Benchmarking

 + Whitepaper

++ Java version of the encoder.

-Slated for inclusion in version 1.2 of the file format:
+Slated for inclusion in version 1.3 of the file format:

-+ Use strong file hash in new verification mode for command-line tool.
++ Faster decoding

++ Improve the chaos metric with a priori information in a subchannel

++ Optimal LZ parsing.
+Just need to add the logic in..

++ Improve color filtering with calculated decomposition in addition to brute force

++ Look for better filters

++ Try out global subtract green

++ Try out hash palette

 + A new spritesheet generator that uses GCIF as an in/output file format.
 -- Even better image compression by eliminating a lot of image data.
 -- There is a lot of room for improvement in our current spriter.
 -- Incorporate it into the GCIF codebase to make it a one-stop shop for games.

-+ Java version of the encoder.